Scaling your Adwords lead generation would be great, right?

-You can see that the advertiser has placed the keyword within the headline and the of the advert and then used the description line to include features and benefits and a call to action.
+You can see the advertiser has placed the keyword within the headline of the advert, and then used the description line to include features and benefits and a call to action.

-When we used geo targeting for a home improvement company with outlets across the UK we saw the following results:
+When we used geo targeting for a home improvement company with multiple outlets across the UK, we saw the following results:

 Geo targeting works by placing the name of the location that you are targeting within the ad copy.

-For example if an advert was being targeted at the York area then it would contain the location “York” within the ad copy as shown below.
+For example, if an advert was being targeted at the York area, then the advert would contain the location “York” within the ad copy as shown below.

-For example if I searched for “double glazing York” you will see that no one is including the name of the location within their ad copy.
+For example, if I searched for “double glazing York”, you’ll see that no one is including the name of the location within their ad copy.

-To save time we did this using dynamic text replacement where we created one master page and then dynamically changed the headline, to save us creating hundreds of different landing pages.
+To save time, we did this using ‘dynamic text replacement’ where we created one master page and then dynamically changed the headline; saving us from having to create hundreds of different landing pages.

-But most advertisers either aren’t doing this or worse still they are doing it wrong.
+But most advertisers either aren’t doing this, or worse still, they’re doing it wrong.

-If you want to get big improvements you need to make big changes and you need to test a lot.
+If you want to see big improvements, then you need to make big changes and you need to test a lot.

-On average according to data from Wordstrem you will need to test at least 20 ads to get 3x the average CTR.
+According to data from WordStream, on average, you will need to test at least 20 ads to get 3x the average CTR.

-In fact we tested 28 advert copies before seeing the significant improvements in CTR and conversion rate we wanted.
+In fact, we tested 28 advert copies before seeing the significant improvements in CTR and conversion rate that we wanted.

 When we started working with this client we did two things: